 GoPro Hero 8 Black image galleryImage 1 of 4

-GoPro Hero 8 Black review: first impressions
+GoPro HERO 8 Black review: first impressions

-Regardless, GoPro seems confident that a combination of the Hero 8 Black’s tweaked casing, new easy-to-use video modes, and a slicker, more powerful version of its vaunted HyperSmooth image stabilising software, together with a raft of other functionalities and enhancements, packs enough of a punch to make up for the lack of an integrated front-facing display.
+Regardless, GoPro seems confident that a combination of the HERO 8 Black’s tweaked casing, new easy-to-use video modes, and a slicker, more powerful version of its vaunted HyperSmooth image stabilising software, together with a raft of other functionalities and enhancements, packs enough of a punch to make up for the lack of an integrated front-facing display.
 We’re about to find out if that’s true…

-GoPro Hero 8 Black review: price and release date
+GoPro HERO 8 Black review: price and release date

-GoPro Hero 8 Black review: spec
+GoPro HERO 8 Black review: specs

 - Weight: 126g (no frame required)

 - Dimensions: 66.3W x 48.6H x 28.4D (mm)

 - Video: 4K60, 2.7K120, 1080P240